Tech Talk - Photos

 I use Photoshop if I need to modify the image itself, such as fixing dust spots or adding a background to images where I have increased the canvas size.
 The healing brush and the clone brush work wonders.

-I use Paint Shop Pro almost solely to fix the moire (dots) pattern of images scanned from publications, although using 300ppi for the original scans on the Epson flatbed seems to very good job of minimizing the dots.
+I used Paint Shop Pro for many years almost solely to fix the moire (dots) pattern of images scanned from publications.
+But I have since found that using 300ppi for the original scans on the Epson flatbed seems to very good job of minimizing the dots.

 Scanning Color Photos

 I purchased a Plustek 8200i film and slide scanner in 2012 to replace the Minolta Scan Dual IV.
 The Minolta was a motorized-feed scanner, and the motor drive had failed about a year before.
 For slides, the Plustek took less than one minute per slide, and it did a much better job with colors.

 During 2014, I tried using VueScan with the Plustek film scanner, but the colors were off and inaccurate.
-As of March 2016 and the latest version of Vuescan, the colors are again accurate, and I am back to using Vuescan with the Plustek scanner.
+With an update to Vuescan in early 2016, the colors were again accurate.
+But later updates to Vuescan, or due to hardware degrading on the Plustek, I had to stop using Vuescan on the Plustek, opting to use Plustek's own Quickscan software.

 For black and white negatives, and for color negatives, the Epson flatbed scanner does an excellent job.
 Do not try using the Epson software to adjust the colors on negatives.
 Turn off all color correction, and fix it later after scanning.

-(The Epson flatbed did not work for the Emil Albrecht B&W 35mm negatives due to having to handle the tightly-wound rolls much more carefully; see below.)
+(The film holders for the Epson flatbed did not work for the Emil Albrecht B&W 35mm negatives due to having to handle the tightly-wound rolls much more carefully; see below.)